dinodtharinda/PDSA-II-Game-Project/README.md

 - Use the validation utilities in `src/utils/validator.js`
 - Use the logger for debugging in `src/utils/logger.js`

+## ES Modules Migration

+✅ The project has been fully migrated from CommonJS to ES Modules, improving code maintainability and enabling modern JavaScript features.
+This migration included:

+### Completed Migration
+- Base project configuration with `"type": "module"` in package.json
+- Vite setup for module bundling and modern development workflow
+- Core utilities (Timer, Logger, Validator) migrated to ES Modules
+- Database connectivity layer migrated to async ES Module patterns
+- All game modules successfully migrated:
+  - Knight's Tour module
+  - Tower of Hanoi module
+  - Eight Queens module
+  - Tic Tac Toe module
+  - Traveling Salesman Problem module

+### Current Focus (Post-Migration)
+Now that the ES Module migration is complete, the focus has shifted to:
+1. Completing database integration for all game modules
+2. Performing end-to-end testing of the application
+3. Optimizing performance of dynamic imports
+4. Finalizing documentation and reporting

+### Development with ES Modules
+When developing new features or updating existing ones:
+- Use `import` and `export` syntax instead of `require` and `module.exports`
+- Add `.js` extensions to all import paths
+- For dynamic imports, use `import()` function with async/await
+- Use the getSequelize() pattern for database connections
+- Follow the established patterns for dynamic algorithm loading

 ## Deliverables

 1. **Software with Source Code** (GitHub Repository)